 He is the retired head of the U.S. Fleet Forces Command.
 Last year, Gov. Bob McDonnell appointed Harvey chairman of a commission to protect Virginia against military base closings and limit the effect of defense cuts.

 Haymore continues in the job he held under McDonnell.
-He was commissioner of the Virginia Department of Agriculture and Consumer Services in Kaine’s administration.
+He was commissioner of the Virginia Department of Agriculture and Forestry and Consumer Services in Kaine’s administration.

 Secretary of Natural Resources: Molly Ward